 The Thantric right of the temple belongs to the famous Kallur Mana in Thripunithura, Kerala.
-Brahmasree Neelakandan Namboodiripad and his son Brahmasree Sreekumaran Namboodiripad are presently performing the Thantric rituals at the temple.
+Brahmasree Sreekumaran Namboodiripad is presently performing the Thantric rituals at the temple.

 The important days of the temple are Chanthattam for Bhagavathy and Veerabhadraswamy during Medam month to strengthen the idols made in Varikkapilavu, a rare crafting.